fbbdev/node-fastcgi/README.md

 This is done automatically when you call the `listen` method on the server object without arguments, or with a callback as the only argument.

-The `isService` function is provided to check if the current script is being run as a FastCGI service.
+The `isService` function is provided to check if the listen method can be called without arguments. **WARNING: The function always returns false on windows.** FastCGI services on Windows should obtain the stdin handle by calling `GetStdHandle(-10)` from `kernel32.dll`.

 ```js
 if (fcgi.isService()) {